ShatrovOA/dtFFT/docs/usage.rst

 Plan Creation
 =============

+There are two ways to create plan in ``dtFFT``.

-Creating a plan in ``dtFFT`` involves specifying the dimensions of the data, along with optional parameters such as the MPI communicator, precision, and FFT executor type.
-The library supports three plan types:
+First one involves specifying global dimensions of the data and discussed in this section along with other options such as the MPI communicator, precision, and FFT executor type.

+Second one involves specifing local portion of the data on each MPI process and discussed in the `Plan Creation Using Pencil Decomposition`_ section below.

+There are three plan types supported by the library:

 - Real-to-Real (R2R)
 - Complex-to-Complex (C2C)